calculon102/xgifwallpaper/README.md

 Use an animated GIF as wallpaper on X11-systems.

 By using shared memory between X11 client and server, this is not as performance-inefficient as it may seem at first.
-Nonetheless expect some memory to be used for bigger GIFs with a lot of frames.
+Nonetheless, expect some memory to be used for bigger GIFs with a lot of frames.

 Due to using the shared memory extenstion of X11, this program will not work in X11 sessions over the network.

-Some window managers may hide the X11 root window, like Gnome does.
-There, you will see no visible effect.
+Some window managers may hide the X11 root window, like KDE Plasma and Gnome do.
+In that case, there will be no visible effect.

 ## Usage